AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

             index: "AEMaaCS_CDN"
    ```

-   Another scenario is to disable either forwarding of the CDN logs or everything else (AEM and apache logs).
+   Another scenario is to disable either forwarding of the CDN logs or AEM logs (including Apache/Dispatcher).
 For example, to only forward the CDN logs, one can configure the following:

    ```
       kind: "LogForwarding"